AnaUvarova/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## randomFixedString {#randomfixedstring}

-Accepts natural number of the length variable.
-Returnes generated random string with fixed length.
+Generates a random string of a specified length.

 **Syntax**